ostracod/ostracod-multiplayer/README.md

 * `gameDelegate.playerEnterEvent(player)`: Called whenever a player enters the game.
 * `gameDelegate.playerLeaveEvent(player)`: Called whenever a player leaves the game.
-* `gameDelegate.persistEvent(done)`: Called immediately before the server persists game state.
+* `gameDelegate.persistEvent(done?)`: Called immediately before the server persists game state.
 Performed within an atomic `gameUtils` operation.

 To run your project for development, perform this command: